Oviedo-Lab/Oviedo-Jekyll-Source/README.md

 ## Build site

 These instructions assume a linux distribution.
-A dockerfile is To build the website, you will need:
+To build the website, you will need:

 ### Prerequisites